 NPDES Phase II Storm Water Program

 On December 8, 1999, Phase II of the National Pollutant Discharge Elimination System (NPDES) permit program was published in the Federal Register.
-Phase II of NPDES requires permit coverage for storm water discharges from regulated municipal separate storm sewer systems (MS4s).
-This Federal regulation went into affect March 10, 2003.
-In response to Phase II of NPDES, the Indiana Department of Environmental Management enacted Rule 13 (327 IAC 15-13) and revised Rule 5 (327 IAC 15-5).
+Phase II of the NPDES program requires permit coverage for storm water discharges from regulated municipal separate storm sewer systems (MS4s).
+This Federal regulation went into effect March 10, 2003.
+In response to Phase II of the NPDES program, the Indiana Department of Environmental Management enacted Rule 13 (327 IAC 15-13) and revised Rule 5 (327 IAC 15-5).
 In December of 2021, the Indiana Department of Environmental Management rescinded Rule 5 and Rule 13 and issued the Construction and MS4 General Permits to regulate discharges of stormwater from construction activities into surface waters of the State of Indiana.

-Under these new State and Federal regulations, Allen County is required to establish a regulatory mechanism for regulating storm water quality management.
-In the EPA's efforts to dramatically improve and prolong water quality for our nation, one of the main objectives of the NPDES Phase II regulations is to reduce and retain sediment onsite during and after construction.
-Hence, the requirements of Rule 13 apply to all persons who are involved in construction activity (which includes clearing, grading, and excavating) that results in the disturbance of one (1) acre or more of land area.
+Under these new General Permit regulatory requirements, Allen County is required to update their regulatory mechanism for regulating storm water quality management.
+In the EPA's continued efforts to improve and prolong water quality for our nation, one of the main objectives of the NPDES Phase II regulations is to reduce and retain sediment onsite during and after construction.
+Hence, the requirements of the General Permits apply to all persons who are involved in construction activity (which includes clearing, grading, and excavating) that results in the disturbance of one (1) acre or more of land area.
 The Allen County Surveyor requires a Stormwater Pollution Prevention Plan (SWPPP), which includes erosion and sediment control measures and materials handling procedures, to be submitted as part of the construction plans and specifications.
-The SWPPP and post-construction pollution prevention plan will need to be reviewed and approved by the Allen County Surveyor's Office before any site grading activity can take place.
+The SWPPP and post-construction pollution prevention plan are required to be reviewed and approved by the Allen County Surveyor's Office before any site grading activity can take place.
 (Please see the Allen County Stormwater Management Ordinance for further information).

-The Phase II regulations mandate six minimum control measures to be implemented for compliance.
+The Phase II regulations mandate six minimum control measures must be implemented for compliance.
 These measures are as follows:

-Allen County, the Town of Huntertown, and the Town of Leo-Cedarville are working under a joint permit to fulfill the requirements of Rule 13 and the six minimum control measures.
+Allen County, the Town of Huntertown, and the Town of Leo-Cedarville are working under a joint permit to fulfill the requirements of the Construction and MS4 General Permits and the six minimum control measures.